virtual-labs/engineers-forum/migration-process.md

 ## Conclusion
-  This document highlights the migration process of experiments to GitHub Virtual Labs organization.
+  This document highlights the process to be followed while migrating experiments source code to virtual-labs organization on GitHub.
 It aims at collaborating contributions of the developers across the open source platform - GitHub.